 Number of eyelashes

-The upper lashes are stronger, thicker, and more numerous than lower lashes.
+The upper lashes are stronger, thicker, and more numerous than the lower lashes.
 The upper eyelid has 100-160 lashes on average, while the average number of lashes on the lower eyelid is 70-80.
-The number of lashes is very individual, but there are certain racial differences (e.g., people with Middle Eastern background usually have very dark, dense, thick and long lashes while Asians tend to have dark but sparse lashes growing straight instead of curving upwards).
+The number of lashes is very individual, but there are specific racial differences (e.g., people with Middle Eastern backgrounds usually have very dark, dense, thick, and long lashes, while Asians tend to have dark but sparse lashes growing straight instead of curving upwards).
 Like hair, eyelashes become weaker and thinner with age.

 Lash layers